 Created and sold t-shirts to support Planned Parenthood.

-Hosted the “Woman to Woman Period.” product drive for 28 Days.
+Hosted the “Woman to Woman Period.” product drive for 28 Days, collecting more than 10,000 pads and tampons.

 Supported 150 food-insecure Summit families with bags of “April Groceries” during our annual support of the Junior League of Summit’s food drive.
 An additional $2,500 was contributed to this effort.